ambagwa/100-Days-Of-Code/new-log.md

 ## Day 42 : July 20, 2024

 **Today' progress**: Still under CSS Grid, grid items lacking grid classes are resized automatically.
 The number of columns and gaps can however be adjusted using --bs-rows and --bs-gaps respectively. --bs-rows style is used to add rows to a grid item and is placed on the grid container while grid-row is used to determine the row that accommodates a specific grid item. row-gap style allows one to modify the vertical gap.
 One can also use the --bs-gap style in 2 ways: 1 value for all sides or two values for vertical and horizontal respectively.

-**Thoughts**:
+I also learnt of Reboot which is  a collection of element-specific CSS changes that normalize  and reset some browser styles  for an elegant, consistent, aand simple baseline to build upon.
+This includes but not all, normalizing font sizes using rem, resets margin and paddings, consistent box-sizing, and resets forms, links, lists, tables, and forms.

+**Thoughts**: Reboot offers more control but just really depends on one

+**Link to work**: Still on documentation